 I know I already have a dozen (literally) pancake recipes on the blog already, but I LOVE pancakes and I just can’t pass up an opportunity for a new recipe!
 Enter these fluffy oat flour pancakes.

-I love making a classic gluten free pancake with gluten free all purpose flour, but sometimes those fancy gluten free flour blends can get expensive!
+I love making a classic gluten free pancake with GF all purpose flour, but sometimes those fancy gluten free flour blends can get expensive!
 Oat flour is one of my favorite flours because it’s so affordable and you can easily make it yourself.
 It’s perfect in pancakes like these, muffins, blondies and more.

 These gluten free pancakes are made of a base of oat flour, egg, non-dairy milk (but you can use any milk), a touch of sugar for sweetness, and some leavening agents to help them rise.
 Simple but I promise you’ll love them!

 In a medium mixing bowl, whisk together the egg, milk, vanilla, vinegar and sugar.
 Whisk just until the egg is broken up and the color is uniform.